 Yep, it’s another installment in a series of posts on how I’m “saying yes” to my daughter.

-This week, Sarah got some blue and teal highlights at the hairdresser’s.
+This week, Ashar got some blue and teal highlights at the hairdresser’s.
 That’s not something that’s hard for me to say yes to; in fact, I’m only disappointed that they don’t stand out more!

 As I said, this wasn’t hard to give a “yes” to.
 Possibly because this was actually my head at a point in the not-too-far past: